 The stunning building formally known as the Gateway of India is an absolute must see while in Mumbai.
 It was built in the 1900’s and has attracted millions of people to its front door.
 It is located in the Apollo Bunder area and overlooks the Arabian Sea.
 How can anyone not enjoy the sound of that?
 For me, that would be enough of me to visit Mumbai just for the exquisite views and incredible history of the Gateway to India.
 And what a great name might I add!

 In case you’re in Mumbai on a spiritual journey or just love religious tourism, this Hindu temple – which is dedicated to Lord Shri Ganesh – is situated in Prabhadevi.
 Originally built by Laxman Vithu and Deubai Patil at the start of the 19th century.
 Also, if you like money (not that it will make you wealthy but) this temple is one of the richest in Mumbai.
-In the ceiling of the Sanctum is plated with gold.
+The ceiling of the Sanctum is plated with gold.
 Yes, you read correctly, gold!
 There is also a statue of Ganesh in the middle of the sanctum.
 One of the absolute must things to do in Mumbai!

 13. Marine Drive

 So, I’ve included this one on the list because I know just how great it can be to soak up the country you are visiting (or living in) while seated firmly and comfortably in your car.
 This road is a 3.6-kilometre-long boulevard across the coast in South Mumbai.
-It has six lanes and is considered a natural bay.
+It has six lanes and is also considered a natural bay.
 The road itself creates a meeting point for Nariman Point and Babulnath and Malabar Hill.
 You can sit back, drink a beer – if you’re a passenger of course – and soak up an incredible city without having to burn any calories!
 Perfected I’d say.

 14. Sightseeing Tours